-Qualification of patients for lymphadenectomy should be based on a clinical exam, laboratory test (including LDH serum level), and imaging techniques.
-If the metastases to distant organs are suspected, a patient should have computed tomography or PET-CT (especially of the pelvis when metastases to the iliac and obturator lymph nodes are suspected) and MRI.
-Imaging exam of the central nervous system should be performed in the case of occurrence of clinical symptoms and in stage IIIC.
+Qualification of patients for lymphadenectomy should be based on a clinical exam, laboratory test (including LDH serum level), and at least conventional chest radiogram and abdomen ultrasound.
+If the metastases to distant organs are suspected a patient should have computed tomography or PET-CT (especially of the pelvis when metastases to the iliac and obturator lymph nodes are suspected) and MRI.
+Imaging exam of the central nervous system should be performed in the case of occurrence of clinical symptoms.

-The extent of the therapeutic lymphadenectomy in skin melanoma is as follows (III, C):
+The extent of the therapeutic lymphadenectomy in skin melanoma is as follows [III, C]:

-in the axilla all lymph nodes should be removed according to the anatomic definition (three groups of lymph nodes and the surrounding fascia: lower compartment - pectoral [anterior] and subscapular [lateral] lymph nodes, central compartment - central axillary lymph nodes, upper compartment - infraclavicular [deltopectoral] and apical lymph nodes);
+in the axilla all lymph nodes should be removed according to the anatomic definition [three groups of lymph nodes and the surrounding fascia: lower